kaf-lamed-beyt/scheduler/README.md

 # agba-merger

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A GitHub bot that helps you publish any feature in your project   or article in your developer blog, on a scheduled date/day
+> A GitHub bot that helps you publish any feature in your project or article in your developer blog, on a scheduled date/day

 ## Setup